MrDec/MrDec.github.io/_pages/about.md

 - The Outstanding Leader of Innovation and Entrepreneurship Projects for College Students (*2019.09*)
 - The Second Prize of the 9th MathorCup University Mathematical Modeling Challenge (*2019.06*)

-# 📖 Educations
-- *2023.09 - Present:* Ph.D student in the Department of Computer Science and Technology at UESTC.
-- *2021.06 - 2023.06:* M.S. student in the Department of Computer Science and Technology at UESTC.
-- *2016.09 - 2020.06:* B.S. student in the School of Information Science and Engineering at YSU.